TrevorDeTutor/100daysofgo/unit-1/README.md

 - The math/rand import path refers to the rand package.
 - The Intn function in the rand package generates pseudorandom numbers.
 - You used 5 of the 25 Go keywords: package, import, func, const, and var.

+## LESSON 3
+- Have your computer make choices with if and switch
+- Repeat code with for loops
+- Use conditions for looping and branching

+In Go, the only true value is true and the only false value is false.